 - SEO - Google has announced that they will take site security into account when ranking websites on a search engine.
 When your school has SSL enabled on every page, it will rank higher on search engine results and be seen by more people.

-Mixed Content (HTTP vs. HTTPS) and Potential Issues
+Mixed content (HTTP vs. HTTPS) and potential issues

-Once you've enabled SSL on your school, your URL will be prefixed with "https" to indicate that the connection is secure.
-However, in some cases, you may notice browser warnings when visiting your site, or some of your content may not display properly.
+In some cases, you may notice browser warnings when visiting your site, or some of your content may not display properly.
 The usual reason for this is “mixed content”—in other words, your site is trying to load both HTTPS and HTTP content.
 For instance, you may have embedded an image or video from a non-SSL-enabled webpage.

 To better understand mixed content, see this blurb from Google's support documentation on mixed content: